simeononsecurity/simeononsecurity.ch/content/articles/an-overview-of-the-opsec-process-and-understanding-its-key-components/index.en.md

 ### 3. **Vulnerability Assessment**

-Once the threats have been identified, it is essential to assess the **vulnerabilities** that could be exploited by adversaries.
+Once the threats have been identified, you need to assess the **vulnerabilities** that could be exploited by adversaries.
 Vulnerabilities can be technical, operational, or procedural weaknesses that could compromise the security of the critical information.
 Examples of vulnerabilities include outdated software, weak access controls, lack of employee training, or inadequate physical security measures.
 By identifying vulnerabilities, organizations can take proactive measures to strengthen their security posture.

 ### 4. **Risk Analysis**